ammartin8/technical-doc-page/README.md

 ## Project Summary

-This is a website that displays a technical documentation page describing how to create a simple project plan for basic development
+This is a website that displays a technical documentation page describing how use basic Git commands

 ## Technical Summary